kirca97/WP_Video_Games/README.md

 We use hibernate, so the tables will be created automatically from the models. <br/>
 Now, you can start the application by running **DemoApplication.java** <br/>
+The application is running on port 8080. <br/>
 In this application we can: <br>
 - see all video games on **http://localhost:8080/videoGames**. <br/>
 - create video games on **http://localhost:8080/videoGames/add**. <br/>